 Everyone has seen legal dramas on T.V., and they almost all understand that the police inform those who are arrested of their right to an attorney.
 That’s true in real life, too.
-Anyone who is being accused of a crime does have a right to an attorney being present during official questioning or trial.
+Anyone who is being accused of a crime has the right to an attorney being present during questioning and at trial.

 The United States protects those who are accused by making sure that everyone can have access to an attorney.
-If you cannot afford to work with an attorney on your own, then the court can generally appoint one to your case.
+If you cannot afford to work with an attorney on your own, then the court will appoint one to your case.

 When does the right to an attorney begin?